About the School Counseling Program

 Expect Technological Proficiency

-Students should have easy access to the internet as most courses use Moodle to post documents and assignments.
+Students should have easy access to the internet as most courses use Canvas to post documents and assignments.

 Our program has partnerships with a local non-profit organization to assist grieving children and a local, high-risk, inner-city school.
 Our counselor education faculty are committed to respecting diversity and similarity within ourselves, our graduate students, and the K-12 students our graduates are being prepared to serve.
 We encourage, promote, and respect diversity in the counselor education curriculum and in the knowledge, skills, and attitudes expected of our graduate students and alumni.